 How is it like to visit Chernobyl, in more words, from a different point of view, than mine, read here – A Chernobyl roadside picnic and the appeal of dark tourism, in my last guest post.

 When I was planning my visit to Kiev, I discovered that Chernobyl is not as far as I thought.
-It is actually only 100km north from Kiev, and there are day trips organized daily by many travel agencies.
+It is actually only 100km north of Kyiv, and there are day trips organized daily by many travel agencies.
 There is no other way to visit, just with an ‘authorized’ guide, they say.

 Over the years, many people got curious and got into that guarded area illegally, just for the sake of discovering, while crafting their own scavenger hunts.
 But that can be dangerous!